About Your Benefits

 In the ORP and 457 plans, you may elect a pre-tax contribution amount, which means you pay no federal or state income taxes on the money you put into the plans or on any investment gains until you withdraw funds.
 And because your contributions are tax deferred, you reduce your taxable income and pay less in taxes on your take-home pay.

-You may also choose to elect an after-tax Roth contribution to the ORP.
+You may also choose to elect an after-tax Roth contribution to the ORP and 457 plans.
 Roth contributions grow tax-free and there is no income tax liability when qualified distributions are taken.

 Additional Life Insurance